 The first week of the new year saw EverBank raising the APYs on many of its Yield Pledge CDs, resulting in competitive rates, particularly when compared to other internet banks.
 The minimum opening deposit for any of the Yield Pledge CD is $5k, with no stated balance cap.

-The Yield Pledge CDs are also available as IRAs (Traditional and Roth) earning the same APYs, with the same funding requirements.
+The Yield Pledge CDs are also available as IRAs (Traditional and Roth), earning the same APYs with the same funding requirements.

 the principal balance of the account if funds had not been withdrawn prior to the maturity date.

 Headquartered in Jacksonville, Florida, EverBank is an internet bank that does have some brick-and-mortar branches that were part of the 2010 acquisition of Bank of Florida.
 Those ten Florida branches are located on both coasts in Boca Raton, Clearwater, Coral Gables, Fort Lauderdale, Fort Myers, Jacksonville (4), and Naples.

-The Bump Rate CD and the Yield Pledge CDs can be opened by using EverBank’s online application or at any of the above mentioned branch locations.
+All Yield Pledge CDs can be opened by using EverBank’s online application or at any of the above mentioned branch locations.

 Publicly traded on the NYSE, EverBank was founded as the First Alliance Bank in 1998, and shortly afterwards acquired the Marine National Bank of Jacksonville.
 Within a year, EverBank acquired the world currency division from St. Louis’ Mercantile Bank.
-Currently, EverBank is one of the largest internet banks in the U.S., with assets in excess of $26 billion, and over 500,000 customers.
+Currently, EverBank is one of the largest internet banks in the U.S., with assets in excess of $28 billion, and over 500,000 customers.

-The above rates are accurate as of 11/18/2016.
+The above rates are accurate as of 1/10/2017.